Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Abstract

 \section{Abstract}

-We investigate dissipative dynamics in a graphene-based quantum battery modeled as a four-level spin–valley system.
+We investigate ergotropy dynamics in a graphene-based quantum battery modeled as a four-level spin--valley system under different dissipative environments.
 The battery is charged via a Gaussian pulse and subsequently evolves under amplitude damping, dephasing, and both Markovian and non-Markovian reservoirs.
 We find that amplitude damping, while inducing energy loss, can stabilize non-passive steady states with finite ergotropy, whereas pure dephasing suppresses coherence and eliminates work extraction.
 On the other hand, non-Markovian memory slows ergotropy loss and enables partial recovery through information backflow.
 These results identify coherence and reservoir memory as essential resources for enhancing the long-time performance of graphene quantum batteries.